 - All semen stations under NDP-I have bio-medical waste management systems in place (either through self or with help of external agencies) and the training of staff and workers on proper management of bio-medical waste generated has also been undertaken.
-20 Semen stations have already complied with Bio-medical Waste Management Rules 2016 and signed a contract with Common Bio-medical Waste Management Facilities (CBMWTFs) for collection and safe disposal of segregated waste generated.

-- Compendium of Success stories

-Quarterly publication on compilation of

-success stories under NDP-I (Mission

-Milk Chronicle) is being published

-and circulated to all the stakeholders

-including the Milk Unions/PCs under

-NDP-I, DADF (Gol) & World Bank etc.

-The main aim of this publication is to

-recognise the good work done by the

-individuals and EIAs implementing

-NDP-I activities and the share the

-same across different organisations

-implementing NDP-I sub projects with

-an objective to enhance cross-learning

-within and across states participating

-in NDP-I.

-- Equity Action Plan An Equity Action Plan (EAP) has been prepared as per the World Bank guideline in order

-to increase social integration and ensure social equity in sub projects being implemented under NDP-I. EAP is a guiding document prepared in line with Environmental and Social Management Framework (ESMF) of NDP-I.
+20 Semen stations have already complied with Bio-medical Waste Management Rules 2016 and signed a contract with Common Bio-medical Waste Management Facilities (CBMWTFs) for collection and safe disposal of segregated waste generated. - Compendium of Success stories Quarterly publication on compilation of success stories under NDP-I (Mission Milk Chronicle) is being published and circulated to all the stakeholders including the Milk Unions/PCs under NDP-I, DADF (Gol) & World Bank etc. The main aim of this publication is to recognise the good work done by the individuals and EIAs implementing NDP-I activities and the share the same across different organisations implementing NDP-I sub projects with an objective to enhance cross-learning within and across states participating in NDP-I. - Equity Action Plan An Equity Action Plan (EAP) has been prepared as per the World Bank guideline in order ncaremeth arminism the arminism and methodre arminism the arminism that are arminism to the arminism to the arminism that are arminism to the arminism to the to increase social integration and ensure social equity in sub projects being implemented under NDP-I. EAP is a guiding document prepared in line with Environmental and Social Management Framework (ESMF) of NDP-I.